 Initiatives should be built around this very foundation so each department can become more accountable.
 It's only through believing in the power of conduct can firms change their current processes and practices.

 Your website is your most key communication channel, so don't stop improving it.
 Does your website serve your users and customers in the best way possible whilst respecting their data rights?
 Have you made the necessary steps to be fully compliant with GDPR and ePrivacy?
+Do you capture and store web archives for compliance?
 If you own firm had your personal or business data would you feel it was in safe hands and used responsibly?

 Want to regain some marketing creativity with compliance in mind?
 Check out our eGuide: The Compliant Marketer's Ultimate Guide to Building Personalised Experiences...